Skip to content

 Short answers, pulled from the story.

-Did Vladimir Solovyov convert to Catholicism and when did it happen?
+Did Vladimir Solovyov convert to Catholicism?